What is Importer of Record and Why is it Important In Effective Global Supply Chain Management?

 When a company uses a service parts supply chain entity, such as Flash Global, the separate entity assumes all of the necessary responsibility for the Importer of Record and all subsequent duties until such goods have been transferred to the end-user.
 As a result, the opportunities for violations of compliance regulations is minimized, which saves money across all parties within the service supply chain.

-To learn more about Flash Global’s end-to-end solutions for service supply chain logistics, use the form below to get in touch.
+To learn more about Flash Global’s end-to-end solutions for service supply chain logistics, click the button below.
 An expert adviser can help address your specific needs and provide the detailed information you need to succeed.